Ascites

 • what is right for you – for example, if you have low blood pressure, fluid may be drained more slowly.

-• You might need to have a catheter in more than one place if there is ascitic fluid in different places in the tummy.
+• You might need to have a catheter in more than 1 place if there is fluid in different places in the tummy.

 • Fluid may leak around the catheter.
 The dressing around the catheter will be changed regularly.
 Any leaking usually stops after the fluid has been drained.

-This can help to manage ascites that builds up again quickly after drainage.
-It is similar to an ascitic catheter, but it stays in place after the fluid has drained.
+Some people need a long-term or permanent catheter put into the tummy.
+This stays in place after the fluid has drained.
+It helps to manage ascites that builds up again quickly after drainage.
 When the catheter is not being used, it is closed and covered by a dressing.

 When the fluid builds up, a drainage bottle or bag is attached to the catheter.
-The catheter is then opened and drains fluid from your tummy.
-Your doctor or nurse can tell you more about this and show you how to look after the catheter.
+The catheter is then opened so that it drains fluid from the tummy.
+Your doctor or nurse can tell you more about this.
+They can show you, or a family member or friend, how to look after the catheter and how to drain it at home.
+Or they can arrange for a nurse to visit you at home to drain it.

 Placing an internal tube (shunt)